Africa Regional Centre

-SIWI has opened its first regional centre in Pretoria, South Africa.
+SIWI's first regional centre in Pretoria, South Africa.

 The Africa Regional Centre aims to place SIWI at the forefront of regional and continental efforts to support future-oriented policies, research initiatives and institutional capacity development for more effective water management and development.

-Reconciling the evident need for the development of appropriate infrastructure with the fundamental tenets of sustaining ecosystems as well as the people dependant on them can only be done with effective water governance institutions in place.
+Reconciling the evident need for the development of appropriate infrastructure with the fundamental tenets of sustaining ecosystems as well as the people dependent on them can only be done with effective water governance institutions in place.

 Key objectives for the Centre

-- Become familiar with the impact of SIWIs work in various parts of the continent;
+- Become familiar with the impact of SIWI’s work in various parts of the continent;

 SIWI’s Africa Regional Centre is housed in the offices of the Global Water Partnership’s southern Africa Region in Pretoria, South Africa.

 Telephone (South Africa): +27 76 563 2229

 • Department of Water Affairs in South Africa’s Ministry of Water and Sanitation